CHRISTIAN HERITAGE ACADEMY STUDENT HANDBOOK

 (i) Students may not wear tight fitting, extremely faded, leather, baggy,

-too low, too big, sagging, or cargo pants.
+too low, too big, sagging, cargo pants, or skinny jeans.

 (ii) Dress slacks, jeans (sensible colors), carpenter pants, and casual